aldolo69/C51CLOCK_TO_TIMER/README.md

 Turn a "c51 4bit clock" in a 24h timer

 You can buy this clock for 1$ shipped on aliexpress and it works as expected, but you can not change the software.
-I've bought a pair of this clock to turn them in a timer changing a little bit the code, but the cpu used is a 89c2051 with only parallel programming interface (the 89s2051 has a serial mode much easier to use) and I had no patience to put together such a device.
+I've bought a pair of this clocks to turn them in a timer changing a little bit the code, but the cpu used is a 89c2051 with only parallel programming interface (the 89s2051 has a serial mode much easier to use) and I had no patience to put together such a device.
 The source code is not available and, to be honest, is pointless to mess with a 8051 cpu when you can get a much easier AVR and the Arduino IDE.

 What is missing in this clock to turn it in a timer?
-It is really easy to hoock a relais instead the beeper but there are some problems.
+It is really easy to hook a relais instead the beeper but there are some problems.
-First the default setup is orrible: it start, after a reset, at 12:59 with hourly chimes at 13:00, first alarm at 13:01 and second alarm at 13:02.
+First the default setup is horrible: it start, after a reset, at 12:59 with hourly chimes at 13:00, first alarm at 13:01 and second alarm at 13:02.
 Moreover every button click generates a beep.

 The target are these two: remove the buttons beep and stop the default alarms.